Survival Quiz #143

 • Hot water

 • Olive oil

-Here are some simple steps you can take to remove a bug from your ear:
+Here are some simple steps anyone can take to remove an insect from their ear.

 ~Here’s to Your Survival!